Anemia, Chronic Disease

 • During chronic systemic infection, inflammation, or malignancy, the production of proinflammatory mediators causes inhibition of erythropoiesis as well as the imbalance in iron homeostasis (1).

-• Anemia of chronic disease (ACD) is characterized as a normocytic, normochromic, hypoproliferative anemia and classically has low serum iron levels, elevated ferritin levels, and elevated total iron-binding capacity (TIBC) (1),(2).
+• A normocytic, normochromic, hypoproliferative anemia and classically has low serum iron levels, decreased total iron-binding capacity (TIBC), and elevated ferritin levels (1)

 • Anemia is typically mild to moderate with hemoglobin (Hgb) rarely <8 g/dL.